 - For example, you may not be able to get planning permission for an outlet where you want one.
 But you may be able to buy a business already operating there.

-6. Defensive strategies
+6. Defensive acquisitions

 You can use acquisitions strategically, to block your competitors and to protect your allies.